raspberrypilearning/cd-intermediate-html-css-sushi/en/step_7.md

     }
 ```

+You should get something that looks like this:
 ![Rainbow gradient background](images/frontPageIdStyles.png)

 You just used a **gradient**!
-Note: The first `background` property sets a default colour for browsers that don't support gradients.
+That's the name given to the effect where one colour fades into another colour.
+Note: The first `background` property above sets a default colour for browsers that don't support gradients.

+If you typed the code perfectly and you didn't get the lovely rainbow effect above, it could be that your browser doesn't support gradients.

 You can make lots of different effects with gradients.
-If you want to learn more, go to [dojo.soy/html2-css-gradients](http://dojo.soy/html2-css-gradients).
+If you want to learn more, go to [dojo.soy/html2-css-gradients](http://dojo.soy/html2-css-gradients){:target="_blank"}.

 --- challenge ---